malte-j/portfolio/content/posts/image-upload/index.md

 For this post I've setup a simple Express server connected to a Mongo database, but you are free to use whatever type of database you want.

 The upload part is handled by [Multer](https://github.com/expressjs/multer#readme).
 This an image upload middleware for Express that handles the upload of the raw image by the user.
 After the initial upload we also generate an LQUIP(low quality image placeholder) using [sharp](https://sharp.pixelplumbing.com/) (we will also use this later to generate different image sizes and formats).
-This will later be used for loading a blurry preview of the image to reduce the perceived loading time of the image.
-We can store this low resolution version in our database because it is extremely tiny.
+We use this low resolution preview of the image to reduce the perceived loading time of the image.
+We can store this low resolution version directly in our database because it is extremely tiny.
 This way we can also send it along the first request when a user requests, for example, a post.

 We will split the logic into two files, `imagesService.js` and `images.js`, to make the code a little more readable.